Cardamine bulbosa (Schreb. ex Muhl.) Britton, Sterns & Poggenb.

 Habitat - Spring branches, wet meadows, pond margins, fens, bottomland forests, moist ledges of bluffs.

 Lookalikes - None close.
-Flowers are similar to Cardamine concatenata but the leaves are completely different.
+Flowers are similar to those of Cardamine concatenata but the leaves are completely different.